A2 milk and autism

+Cow's milk and the link to diseases, such as autism, have been a long debated topic.
 Reading the papers this weekend (a happy indulgence on a wet and windy day) I was interested to see an advert for A2 milk.
 I had been hearing rumours of its imminent arrival from NZ shores and as it was a subject I hotly debated for a recent MSc (Nutritional Medicine) assignment.
-I was hot on its trail… so what is this new phenomenon in milk production?
+I was hot on its trail… so what is this new phenomenon in milk production

 Among the natural health industry, consumption of cows milk has been questioned as a contributory factor in certain diseases (diabetes and autism for example) for some time.
 According to epidemiological research, populations that consume milk containing high levels of type A2 milk have a lower incidence of cardiovascular disease and type 1 diabetes.
 Furthermore, consumption of milk with the A2 variant may be associated with less severe symptoms of autism and schizophrenia.